 Pseudoangiomatous Stromal Hyperplasia Breast

-Pseudoangiomatous stromal hyperplasia (PASH) is a rare and benign breast lesion belonging to an informal group of benign stromal lesions, which includes nodular fasciitis, myofibroblastomas, solitary fibrous tumors, and others.
+Pseudoangiomatous stromal hyperplasia (PASH) is a rare and benign breast lesion belonging to an informal group of benign stromal lesions, which include

-Pseudo-angiomatous stromal hyperplasia can be a difficult differential diagnosis at times, because the radiological appearance of the lesion mimics that of breast fibroadenoma, and histological-microscopic features can be confused with low-grade angiosarcoma.
+Pseudo-angiomatous stromal hyperplasia can be a difficult differential diagnosis at times, because the radiological appearance of the lesion mimics that of breast fibroadenoma.
+In addition, sometimes pathologists may confuse the histological-microscopic features of PASH with low-grade angiosarcoma.

 Breast pseudo-angiomatous stromal hyperplasia typically occurs in premenopausal women, but is not altogether uncommon in men, and is frequently found incidentally during biopsy for suspected gynecomastia.